Abhinaya0122/Abhinayashriniv/README.md

 ### My Achievements
 - Won first prize in an inter-department hackathon conducted in collobaration with Shinelogics
 - Won first prize in an intra-department hackathon conducted in collobaration with Winfomi and Pentafox
 - Won first prize in Paper presentation conducted in Government College of Technology, Coimbatore
+- Won second prize in KEC hackathon conducted in Kongu Engineering College